 Food poisoning could be mild, severe or even fatal.
-Here we are going to find out more about the more serious variety that you must guard against.
+Here, we are going to find out more about the serious types that you must guard against.

-Caused by the Listeria monocytogenes bacteria.
+The Listeria monocytogenes bacteria cause Listeriosis.
 Generally found in some raw vegetables, meat, dairy products as well as processed soft cheese.
-Symptoms may include fever, muscle pain, nausea or diarrhea, headache or even convulsions.
+Symptoms may include fever, muscle pain, nausea or diarrhoea, headache or even convulsions.
 In pregnant women, the infection can cause premature delivery, infection of the foetus, stillbirth or long-term health issues for the baby.
-Pregnant women are ten times more likely than general population to get this infection.
+Pregnant women are ten times more likely than the general population to get this infection.

-Caused by the Toxoplasma gondii parasite.
-You can get it from the soil or from a surface contaminated with cat’s litter or cat feces.
+Toxoplasmosis is caused by the Toxoplasma gondii parasite.
+You can get it from the soil or from a surface contaminated with cat’s litter or cat faeces.
 Symptoms may be flu-like or cause muscle aches and swollen glands.
 This type of infection can pass on from the mother to the foetus resulting in miscarriage, stillbirth, and birth defects.

-Caused by Salmonella bacteria.
+Salmonella bacteria cause Salmonellosis.
 You can get it either by touching an infected animal or by eating contaminated foods.
 Primary symptoms include dehydration and bacteremia (bacteria in the blood).
 Salmonellosis can pass from mother to child during pregnancy.
-Babies born with salmonellosis may have diarrhea, fever or may even develop meningitis after birth.
+Babies born with salmonellosis may have diarrhoea, fever or may even develop meningitis after birth.

 Causes of Food Poisoning

 Common bacteria such as Listeria, E. coli, and Salmonella, apart from chemical contaminants cause the most common types of food poisoning in pregnant women.
 These enter the mother’s body through: